murali2277/travel_webpage/README.md

 1. Open http://localhost:3000 for the React frontend
 2. Open http://localhost:8000/admin for Django admin interface
-3. Use the booking form to search for vehicles and make reservations
+3. Use the booking form to submit booking requests (sends email/WhatsApp notifications)
+4. Contact form also sends email/WhatsApp notifications

+## 📧 Email & WhatsApp Setup

+See `backend/EMAIL_SETUP.md` for detailed instructions on configuring email and WhatsApp notifications.

 ## 🔧 Development